Kaattu Payale

 "Kaattu Payale" is the 2020 Tamil song featured in the soundtrack of the Tamil film Soorarai Pottru, directed by Sudha Kongara.
 Composed by G. V. Prakash Kumar, written by Snehan and sung by Dhee, the track is a melody number pictured on Suriya and Aparna Balamurali.
 The track was released as a single on 23 July 2020, on the occasion of Suriya's birthday.
 As of 25 January 2022, the lyrical version of the track crossed 100 million views.

 Background

-The track was recorded during late-April and early-May 2019 in overseas.
+The track was recorded during late-April and early-May 2019 overseas.
 Singer Dhee recorded the track, in his first collaboration with Prakash Kumar, though it was revealed to be a "funky" number.
 During the COVID-19 pandemic lockdown in India in late-April 2020, Prakash interacted with fans through social media, further revealing the track's title and the lyricist Snehan working on it.
 It was revealed to be a "slow-paced energetic dance track" which was "fun and interesting".
 On 19 July 2020, it was revealed that the track will be released on the occasion of Suriya's birthday (23 July 2020) with a promo song being released on that date.
 The audio single and lyrical video were released through streaming and video platforms respectively.